Ilhama Guliyeva: Death

-Starting from 2016, Ilhama Guliyeva had heart failure symptoms.
-Having full of vigour and enthusiasm, Ilhama Guliyeva died of thromboembolism on 25 February 2016.
+Starting in 2016, Ilhama Guliyeva had heart failure symptoms.
+Full of vigor and enthusiasm, Ilhama Guliyeva died of thromboembolism on 25 February 2016.
 Despite the fact that ambulance service arrived on time, her health condition had already deteriorated.
 On 26 February 2016, Ilhama Guliyeva was buried next to her mother Tükazban Ismayılova and stepfather Həbib Bayramov in the Second Alley of Honor in Baku.
 The reason of the death of Ilhama Guliyeva was investigated and revealed by the Court of Medical Expertise and Pathological Anatomy of Azerbaijan.

-As a sign of respect towards Guliyeva's musical creativity, such Azerbaijani high ranking social and political figures as President Ilham Aliyev, Prime Minister Artur Rasizade, Speaker of National Assembly Ogtay Asadov, Minister of Culture and Tourism Abulfaz Garayev, People's Artist of USSR and Azerbaijan Zeynab Khanlarova, composer Eldar Mansurov and others signed obituary and expressed their condolences to Guliyeva's family members:
+As a sign of respect towards Guliyeva's musical creativity, such high-ranking Azerbaijani social and political figures as President Ilham Aliyev, Prime Minister Artur Rasizade, Speaker of the National Assembly Ogtay Asadov, Minister of Culture and Tourism Abulfaz Garayev, People's Artist of USSR and Azerbaijan Zeynab Khanlarova, composer Eldar Mansurov and others signed the obituary and expressed their condolences to Guliyeva's family members: